f5devcentral/f5-agility-labs-Next-Access/docs/class1/module1/lab1.rst

 Lab 1.1 - Create an Access Security Policy
 ===========================================

-Creating an security policy with signed SAML assertion
+Creating a security policy with signed SAML assertion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Access **BIG-IP Next Central Manager** if you're not already logged in.